Plan9-Archive/plan9ants/doc/livecd.md

 ## [http://files.9gridchan.org/9frants555.iso.gz](http://files.9gridchan.org/9frants555.iso.gz)

 The Advanced Namespace Tools for Plan 9 are now available for testing and installation as a custom spin of the 9front live/install cd image.
-The cd boots the 9ants custom kernel and includes all userspace tools, and can installs the full ANTS system.
+The cd boots the 9ants custom kernel and includes all userspace tools, and can install the full ANTS system.
 Installation is the same as standard 9front, the command inst/start beings the process.
 You can experiment with most of the new features without needing to install.

 ### New features and applications